davidad/davidad.github.io/source/_posts/2014-03-23-concurrency-primitives-in-intel-64-assembly.markdown

 This is a slightly complex but beautiful operation.
 It takes three parameters:

 * a _memory location_ (`[rbp+rdi]` in this case),
-* an _update value_ to store (`rcx` in this case, holding the value `0xff`),
+* an _update value_ to store (`rcx` in this case, holding the value `0xff`), and
-* and an _expected value_ to compare against (always `rax`, an implicit parameter, and in this case zeroed out by `xor rax, rax`).
+* an _expected value_ to compare against (always `rax`, an implicit parameter, and in this case zeroed out by `xor rax, rax`).

 The first thing `lock cmpxchg` will do is lock the memory location and compare it to the expected value.
-Then, depending on the result, it will do one of two
+Then, depending on the result, one of two things will
-things:
+happen:

 * If the comparison fails, that means the state of memory isn't what we expected---it must have changed since we last looked.
 This is bad news; the update is aborted.
 To inform us exactly what went wrong, `cmpxchg` will overwrite `rax` with whatever is actually in memory _now_ (instead of what we expected).
-The zero-flag `ZF` will be cleared to signal non-equality.
+The zero-flag `ZF` will be cleared to signal non-equality, and the memory location will be unlocked.
 * If the value in memory _does_ match what we expected, then our update value replaces it in that memory location before any other CPU/core has a chance to either read or write there.
-That's a "successful" compare-and-swap, and the zero-flag `ZF` will be set.
+That's a "successful" compare-and-swap.
+  The zero-flag `ZF` will be set to signal success, and the memory location will be unlocked as soon as it is updated.

-The upshot is that it's impossible for more than one worker to reserve the same region.
+The upshot in our application is that it's impossible for more than one worker to reserve the same task, because reservation always happens in an _atomic_ (`lock`ed) operation, which:

+* will be aborted if another reservation happened before it, and
+* will prevent any other atomic operation from starting until this one is done.

 <a name="tatas"></a>
 ### "test-and-test-and-set" [#](#tatas)